aligol20/AdaKerja-ReactNative-Task/README.md

  - `cd ..`
  - Run `npx react-native run-ios` in the project root.
 It will perform some compilation and then launch the app in the iOS simulator.
  ##### Android:
  Open Android Studio, launch the AVD Manager, and start an virtual device.
-Then `run react-native run-android`.
+Then `npx react-native run-android`.

 ### Dependencies:
 * [React Navigation](http://reactnavigation.org)